September 4 – 7, 2015 at Snow Mountain Ranch Fraser, CO

 2015 Directors: Kathy Eason, Ron Fryer, Susie Hale, & Dawn Hinsvark

 What does Chinese Heritage Camp mean to your family?

 “This was my daughter’s comment as she was leaving: I’d rather be here than with my soccer team!
 Meaning — camp was the most important thing in her life!”

 “This is the highlight of our daughter’s year.
 We get as much value planning, preparing for, and discussing after the event as the event itself.
 It is a shared conversation that brings us closer together and makes some conversations possible that otherwise would be very difficult for us to fall into.”

-We hope to see you at camp this summer.
-For further information, please contact us.
-Registration for this year’s camp opens on March 8, 2013 at 4:00 p.m.
+Registration for this year’s camp opens on March 11, 2015 at 4:00 p.m.
 MST.
 There is ALWAYS a waiting list, so get registered early!